dustinpfister/blog_posts/_posts/js-javascript-example-multiplication-table.md

 ```

 ## 2 - Making another method that will create html from the table object

+So then once I have my module worked out that creates the array of cells that will contain the numbers for each value in the multiplication table, I then need a method that will be used to render that is html.
+Now this is something that will differ depending on the environment.
+For example in a nodejs environment I might want to create an html string, however in a client system I might want to use methods the document create element, and append child methods.

 ```js
 var htmlDiv = function (table, cellSize) {